 However, interfaces are not rigid specifications.
 Lean allows interfaces to vary at the points of subsystem intersection.
 At these intersection points, system engineers may specify ranges for later negotiation.
-If we allocation the additional space, weight, power, etc. to this component over that one, what value can they provide the overall system?
+If component A is allocated additional space, weight, power, etc. over component B, how would overall system value improve?
 This approach allows system engineers to manage the system-level allocations while teams make their own detailed decisions, creating a collaborative environment for system-level learning, negotiation, and economic decisions.

 Leverage Modeling, Simulation, and Prototyping